Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 10.

-Wonderful grass carpet spread around.
-Butterfly silently flour over the colors, bees and bumblebees:
+A wonderful carpet of herbs spread around.
+Butterflies flutter silently over the flowers, bees and bumblebees hum:

-This is an amazing house populated by numerous tenants who have adapted to life in water or in water:
+This is an amazing house, inhabited by numerous residents who have adapted to life in or near the water:

-8. Write the name of the field crop groups:
+8. Write down the names of groups of field crops:

 Pumpkin, cabbage, potatoes, eggplant, carrots - _________________

-9. Connect the arrows.
-Habitat with animals and plants:
+9. Connect with arrows the habitat with animals and plants:

 Starfish